chrplr/PCBS/slides/lecture_clean_code.md

     add_number(a , b)
     add_list(c, d)

-What do you expect these will do?
+- What do you expect these will do?

 ---

+The implementation:

     !python
     def add_number(a , b):